itsMapleLeaf/aspects-vtt/tasks.md

   - [x] notes field
 - tokens
   - [x] fix name tag blocking clicks
-  - [ ] semi-translucent to the owner when hidden
+  - [ ] translucent to the owner when hidden
+  - [ ] show damage and fatigue bars, where the owner can see all of them and players can only see their own
 - map
   - [ ] conform to background image size
   - [ ] configure cell size in pixels